xzhoulab/iDEA/docs/pages/installation.md

 ---

 `iDEA` is implemented as an
-R package, `r BiocStyle::Githubpkg('xzhoulab', 'iDEA')`, which can be installed from GitHub by:
+R package, which can be installed from GitHub by:

 ```{r, eval = FALSE}
 # install devtools if necessary